videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start-ILS.md

 </FrameLayout>
 ```

-- Create a recycler view adapter named `ParticipantAdapter` which will show the participant list.
+- Create a recycler view adapter named `SpeakerAdapter` which will show the participant list.
 Create `PeerViewHolder` in the adapter which will extend `RecyclerView.ViewHolder`.

 <Tabs
 defaultValue="Kotlin"